Healy Hunt Ventures Limited trading as Healy Hunt, The Minster Building, Great Tower Street,

 - Through publicly available sources.
 We use the following public sources:

 - By Reference or word of mouth.
 For example, you may be recommended by a friend, a former employer, a former colleague or even a present employer.

 We use your personal data to match your skills, experience and education with a potential employer.
-We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client in search of personnel.
-If you are chosen by the client and go through to the next stage we will then be collecting more information from you at the interview (or equivalent) stage and onwards in that manner.
+We will initially collect basic information on you such as contact details, job role and experience and then pass this on to the client who is in search of personnel.
+If you are chosen by the client and go through to the next stage, we will then collect more information from you at the interview (or equivalent) stage.

 We keep your information in accordance as follows:

 - Candidate data: 2 years following the last contact

 - Placed Candidate data: 6 years following the last contact